RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/modules/_index.md

 POST /v2/modules
 ```

-Asynchronously uploads a new module and its dependencies to the cluster.
+Asynchronously uploads a new module to the cluster.

 The request must contain a Redis module bundled using [RedisModule Packer](https://github.com/RedisLabs/RAMP).
-If the module's metadata includes a `dependencies` section, a `/v2/modules` request automatically uploads the dependencies.

 For modules in Redis Stack, download the module from the [Download Center](https://redis.com/redis-enterprise-software/download-center/modules/).
 See [Install a module on a cluster]({{<relref "/stack/install/add-module-to-cluster#rest-api-method">}}) for more information.